Seblor/foxhole-data-aggregator/readme.md

 You can then set the JSON folder output in the `.env` file.

 If you are using https://github.com/Seblor/foxhole-war-map, this should be set as `web-server-directory/public/data/`.
-If will create the files with this pattern :
+It will create the files with this pattern :

 ```tree
 ./data